Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms

 \subsection{Structure}

-With the state of the art, and the common methodologies for deriving an LBM scheme introduced, the remainder of this paper is structured as follows.
+With the state of the art, and the common methodologies for deriving an \ac{LBM} scheme introduced, the remainder of this paper is structured as follows.
 In \cref{sec:DBE}, a general framework based on a \textit{top-down} approach is discussed in detail.
-From this a general method to preserve the second-order nature of the underlying LBM while including source terms is proposed.
-Following this, the differences in existing discretisation schemes available in the literature are analysed in \cref{sec:comparison_of_approaches}.
-A simplified relaxation procedure using a moment-based collision operator is then presented in \cref{sec:the_collision_operator}. \Cref{sec:acoustic_diffusive_scalling} outlines the non-dimensionalisation procedure for a PDE and the required scaling of parameters on LBM grids.
-Subsequently, section \ref{sec:linear_ADRE} describes how leading components of error affect the accuracy of a solution in terms of both spatial and temporal resolution.
+From this, a general method which preserves the second-order nature of the underlying \ac{LBM} with source terms is analysed.
+A simplified relaxation procedure using a moment-based collision operator is then presented in \cref{sec:the_collision_operator}. \Cref{sec:acoustic_diffusive_scalling} outlines the non-dimensionalisation procedure for a PDE and the required scaling of parameters on \ac{LBM} grids.
+Subsequently,~\cref{sec:linear_ADRE} describes how leading components of error affect the accuracy of a solution in terms of both spatial and temporal resolution.
 To illustrate the methodology, the proposed approach for solving a formally implicit source term is applied to the Allen-Cahn equation in \cref{sec:AllenCahn}.
 With the use of symbolic algebra, a solution with an explicit algorithm, which preserves second-order accuracy is proposed.
 Finally, the methodology is validated numerically by comparison with a finite-element method solution in \cref{sec:fem_lbm} and a convergence study is provided in \cref{sec:AllenCahn_uniform_IC,sec:periodic_2D_Da_convergence}.
-Finally, a summary of the findings and major outcomes of this work are presented in \cref{sec:conclusions}.
+The summary of the findings and major outcomes of this work are presented in \cref{sec:conclusions}.

 \fbox { \parbox{\textwidth} {\printnomenclature} }